Scottish Place Names

 A final category of suburban names comprises places that can be found in Scotland but which, in Newcastle's case, definitely or most probably have no connection with Scotland.

-Many Scottish place names are also found in the Hunter Valley region north of Newcastle.
-Examples include Aberdeen, Abernethy, Buchanan, Cessnock, Gillieston Heights, Heatherbrae, Iona, Largs, Lochinvar, Maitland, Melville, Paterson and Scone.
-These towns and suburbs have not been included in the present article since they are detached from the Newcastle-Lake Macquarie conurbation.
+Many Scottish place names can also be found in those parts of the Hunter Valley to the north and west of the built-up metropolitan area.
+Examples include Aberdeen, Abernethy, Buchanan, Cessnock, Iona, Lochinvar, Melville, Paterson and Scone.
+These towns and suburbs have not been included in the present article since they are essentially rural or semi-rural communities beyond the main Newcastle-Lake Macquarie-Maitland conurbation.

 Acknowledgments: